-It is important to consider how the work we do around reconciliation honours and centres Survivors, as well as their families and communities.
+It is important to consider how the work we do around Reconciliation honours and centres Survivors, as well as their families and communities.
 Many families live with the impacts of the schools and will continue to do so for generations; however, the schools were and are not the only violence inflicted upon Indigenous Peoples and lands in Canada.
 Simpson (2011) writes:

-I also worry that institutionalization of a narrowly defined "reconciliation" subjugates treaty and nation-based participation by locking out Elders - the ones that suffered the most directly at the hands of residential schools - in a position of victimhood.
+"I also worry that institutionalization of a narrowly defined "reconciliation" subjugates treaty and nation-based participation by locking out Elders - the ones that suffered the most directly at the hands of residential schools - in a position of victimhood.
 Of course, they are anything but victims.
 They are our strongest visionaries, and they inspire us to envision alternative futures.
-Are we participating in a process that allows the state to co-op the individual and collective pain and suffering of our people, while also criminalizing the inter-generational impacts of residential schools and ignoring the larger neo-assimilation project to which our children are now subjected?
+Are we participating in a process that allows the state to co-op the individual and collective pain and suffering of our people, while also criminalizing the inter-generational impacts of residential schools and ignoring the larger neo-assimilation project to which our children are now subjected?"
 (Simpson 22)

-We must consider the complicated nature of addressing the legacy of the schools.
-Indigenous Peoples are disproportionately represented in Canada's justice system, and Indigenous youth make up almost half of Canada's incarcerated youth population.
-Indigenous youth make up over half of the children currently in the child welfare system as well, with advocates pointing to this statistic as a direct correlation to the dysfunction created in families whose members attended Indian Residential Schools.
+Addressing the legacy of the Indian Residential School System, and Indian policies, involves nuanced discussions and acknowledgment that the systemic discrimination is still ongoing.
+For example, Indigenous Peoples are disproportionately represented in Canada's justice system, and Indigenous youth make up almost half of Canada's incarcerated youth population.
+Indigenous youth also make up over half of the children currently in the child welfare system and advocates point to this statistic as a direct correlation to the dysfunction created in families whose members attended Indian Residential Schools.